Calendar of Events

 St. Brigid sponsors one Habitat for Humanity Build each year.
 Eliminating substandard housing one family at a time and replacing it with a modest, decent, affordable dwelling in partnership with Habitat for Humanity is the mission reflected in this ministry.
 Many dedicated “hands”, from food prep and serving to construction crews, are needed during this relatively short period of time to achieve this vision.
 Volunteer sign-ups for the Build take place after all Masses on the weekends in late summer with the home build usually beginning in early September.

 ‘Homecoming’ is the anniversary of our first Mass as a parish celebrated in 1972.
 It is usually observed on the first Sunday of October, although it has occurred on the last weekend of September.
 With this annual event, we remember and give thanks for our past and our present, and ask God’s blessings on our future.
-We do this together through liturgy.
-Although celebrated in the past with a sit-down dinner, we are currently celebrating with a festival including food, drink and vendor booths, children’s games, live bands, bingo and a cakewalk with prizes, etc. As a total parish function, all parishioners are encouraged to give a little of their time and talent to ensure the success of this parish family and wider-community event.
+We do this together through celebration at our liturgies.
+In the past, we have also celebrated with a sit-down dinner and more recently an all day festival.
+Since our festival has now moved to the Spring, we are open to other ideas to celebrate the anniversary of our founding.
+All parishioners are encouraged to give a little of their time and talent to ensure the success of our parish family and wider-community event.

 Parish Gala (October-November)